 Home-owners require the reassurance and peace of mind that they have effective security, as too do insurers.
-BRE is able to certify systems to verify intruder resistance against rigorous standards such as LPS 1175, LPS 1242 and LPS 1270, which cover numerous elements such as doorsets, garages, rooflights, windows, walls, cladding systems and conservatories.
+BRE is able to certify systems to verify intruder resistance against rigorous standards such as LPS 1175, LPS 2081 and LPS 1270, which cover numerous elements such as doorsets, garages, rooflights, windows, walls, cladding systems, conservatories and glazing.

 The ability to control climate is important for householders.
 Heat and light are considered in BPS 7014, along with other wellbeing comfort factors.
 Our experts in light and internal air quality can contribute to the success of modular construction units.
 Unlike many elements of offsite construction this is one aspect that is affected by the positioning of each unit.
 BRE is at the forefront of research into positive health and wellbeing extending their research to the Biophilic Office.

 Floods are ever more frequent and have devastating effects.
 Resilience can be built into offsite structures.

 Building Information Modelling (BIM) informs housing projects through design, delivery and

 operation.
 The use of BIM in the BPS 7014 scheme will capture information that can drive effective maintenance and refurbishment, and foster collaboration throughout the supply chain.